High School of American Studies: Affiliations with Lehman College

-As part of the new Specialized Schools that opened in CUNY campuses, American Studies students are granted permission into Lehman College campus to use the college library, gym, cafeteria, and occasionally the theater if the high school might need it for events such as plays.
+As part of the new Specialized Schools that opened in CUNY campuses, American Studies students are granted permission to enter the Lehman College campus to use the college library, gym, cafeteria, and occasionally the theater if the high school might need it for events such as plays.
 Students are given CUNY I.D. cards for access to the campus and for verification purposes.

-Average SAT and ACT Scores
+Average SAT and ACT scores

 In 2022, the average SAT score for American Studies was 1420 and average ACT score was 32.

 Enrollment

+Admission

 Admissions to High School of American Studies is solely based on the SHSAT, a competitive standardized test that permits entrance into Specialized High Schools.
 In recent years, the cut-off score, or the minimum score needed to gain entrance to American Studies, was 524.
 In September 2019, only 102 out of 30,000 students that applied were admitted into the school, making the acceptance rate 0.3%.
 High School of American Studies (HSAS) consistently ranks as among the top 100 high schools in the United States.
 Its most recent U.S. News & World Report ranking in 2022 puts HSAS at #8 in New York State and #49 in National Rankings.
 According to state test scores, 100% of students are at least proficient in math and 100% in reading.

+Demographics

+As of the 2024 academic year, students at HSAS are 40% White, 22% Asian, 22% Hispanic, 8% Black, 1% Native American and <1% Pacific Islander.
+The school has become more diverse over the last several years, with 57% white students in the 2016 academic year.